Frequently Asked Questions

 Actually, Plum makes this really simple.
 You provide answers to a few easy questions, and Plum will create the right ownership and operating agreements for you.
 You are encouraged to have your lawyer review the materials, but you and your lawyer will be delighted with having most of the hard work done for you.

-Plum recommends that the operating agreement require a reserve fund equal to 3% of the price of the house, funded at closing, and then topped off with monthly contributions.
+Fund a reserve account from the beginning: A reserve fund equal to 3% of the price of the house, funded at closing, and then topped off with monthly contributions.
 This protects all members and preserves relationships when a large and particularly unexpected expense comes along.

 Why is it a good idea to have a set term for co-owning a vacation home?